jasandoval1/windev_training/development-environment/README.md

     - Linker input files
 - What is the purpose of precompiled headers?
 How do you set up a project to make use of precompiled headers?
 - What are the different variants of the Microsoft Visual C/C++ Runtime Library against which you can link your applications?
 When are each of these different variants appropriate?
 - The Windows SDK and Windows Store provide a number of symbolic debuggers - WinDbg, WinDbg Preview, `cdb.exe`, etc. How are these tools similar?
-How are they different?
+How are they different
+- What is the difference between Debug/Release builds?